rpbeukes/angular-typesafe-reactive-forms-helper/README.md

 `@angular/forms` and all its peer dependencies.

-This package also works with Angular 6, 8.
+This package should work with Angular 4 and up, but was tested with Angular 6, 8, 9.

 ## Blog